Wilderness First Aid Certification in Maryland, DC and Virginia

 What is WFA?
 Standard first aid courses are intended for people who have ready access to emergency medical services, usually within a few minutes.
-WFA is intended for people who will be in situations, such as when hunting, camping, canoeing, or hiking, when help may be hours or days away.
-Just because you could walk out in a half hour if all was well, it could be much more than that if a person is hurt or ill and unable to move.
-It also focuses on injuries that are not common in urban areas but are more common in outdoor situations.
+Wilderness First Aid Certification is intended for people who will be in situations that require self-sufficiency — such as when hunting, camping, canoeing, or hiking — when EMS aid may be hours or days away.
+WFA also focuses on injuries that are not common in urban areas but are often encountered in outdoor and wilderness situations.
 A significant portion of the class deals with prevention of injuries and illnesses while enjoying outdoor activities.

 Does the cost include food or accommodations?
 No. There will be meal breaks when we can eat bag lunches, order food, or prepare a quick camp meal outside.